apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

 For some settings, there is no guarantee that they will be applied to a connection under certain conditions.
 An established TLS connection may be reused for another server name if it’s used for HTTP/2.
 This also means that settings for server name A may affects requests for server name B as well.
 See https://daniel.haxx.se/blog/2016/08/18/http2-connection-coalescing/ for a more detailed description of HTTP/2 connection coalescing.
-Similar thing can happen on a QUIC connection for HTTP/3 as welll.
+Similar thing can happen on a QUIC connection for HTTP/3 as well.

 .. _override-verify-server-policy:
 .. _override-verify-server-properties: